Nursing (Children's) - MSc

 Occupational Health Clearance

 Students registering on the MSc Adult Nursing programme are required to have a health fitness report provided by the University’s Occupational Health Service.
 As part of this process you are required to complete a health questionnaire.
-You will be required to have the following immunisations if you have not already had them - Hepatitis B (x3), MMR (x2) and BCG.
+Depending on your field of nursing you will be required to have a number of immunisations such as Hepatitis, MMR, Varicella, and Pertussis.
 MMR vaccines are available free of charge at your GP surgery and we strongly advise you have these if needed and can provide documented evidence of vaccination.
 Appointments will be arranged for any outstanding vaccines once you have commenced your course.
 You may be required to make a contribution towards the Occupational Health and vaccination requirements of the programme.

 ID Card